mquinteiro/CarND-Behavioral-Cloning-P3/README.md

 It works!!!
 But only in one direction, in clockwise.
 In anticlockwise, the default direction, the car miss the intersection and goes by the sand road.
 The recorded images can [see it here](https://github.com/mquinteiro/CarND-Behavioral-Cloning-P3/blob/master/CCMFdDdDdD-I.mp4)

-I can do tree tactics to avoid the problem.
+I can do three tactics to avoid the problem.

 Try to make more epochs (it doesn't work), make more training data with this information, of change the network.